Back to blog

 How is the 11 plus maths test marked?

-Each maths question will carry a different number of marks.
-Typically, many exams will have easier, 1-mark questions at the start of the paper, with the questions becoming increasingly more challenging towards the end of the test.
-As these later questions will involve multi-step problems, there will likely be more marks available.
+Each maths question will have a different number of marks.
+Most 11 plus maths exams have easier 1-mark questions to start, with more challenging questions towards the end.
+More difficult questions usually involve lots of steps, with more marks available.

-Some exam boards may reward pupils with marks for showing their workings, so it’s a good idea to ensure your child gets into the habit of writing down their problem-solving in the area underneath the question.
+Some exam boards reward pupils with marks for showing their workings.
+It's a good idea to make sure your child gets into the habit of writing down their problem-solving.

 Atom Learning Ltd. is registered and incorporated in England and Wales.
 Company Registration Number: 10867907 VAT number: 316903508 Copyright Atom Learning Ltd. All rights reserved.